WICG/html-in-canvas/README.md

 ### Use cases

 * **Styled, Laid Out Content in Canvas.** There’s a strong need for better styled text support in Canvas.
 Examples include chart components (legend, axes, etc.), rich content boxes in creative tools, and in-game menus.
 * **Accessibility Improvements.** There is currently no guarantee that the canvas fallback content currently used for `<canvas>` accessibility always matches the rendered content, and such fallback content can be hard to generate.
-With this API, elements drawn into the canvas bitmap will match its corresponding canvas fallback.
+With this API, elements drawn into the canvas bitmap will match their corresponding canvas fallback.
 * **Composing HTML Elements with Shaders.** A limited set of CSS shaders, such as filter effects, are already available, but there is a desire to use general WebGL shaders with HTML.
 * **HTML Rendering in a 3D Context.** 3D aspects of sites and games need to render rich 2D content into surfaces within a 3D scene.